Insper/Embarcados-Avancados/driver/altvipfb/README.md

 +   This driver supports the Altera Video and Image Processing(VIP) Frame Reader
 ```

-4. Add the FB_ALTERA_VIP to be include in the kernel (edite the `.config`):
+4. Add the FB_ALTERA_VIP to be include in the kernel (edite the `.config`) or enable by `menuconfig`:

 ```diff
 + CONFIG_FB_ALTERA_VIP=y
 ```

-And Enable the .config enabling:
+And enable framebuffer in .config:

 ```
 #